rule

 Chapter 3: Hiranyakas'ipu's Plan to Become Immortal

-(1) S'rî Nârada said: 'Hiranyakas'ipu, o King, desired to become unconquerable, free from old age and immortal himself, the only king with no rivals or opponents.
-(2) In a valley at Mandara Hill he performed a most difficult austerity raising his arms upwards staring into the sky, standing with the big toes of his feet on the ground.
-(3) Emanating from the hair on his head there was a light bright as a supernova and by the beams were all the gods in their practices of penance driven back to their own places.
-(4) Generated by his severe penance with smoke spreading sidewards, upwards and downwards everywhere, heated it all the worlds.
-(5) The rivers and oceans were in turmoil, the islands and mountains and the earth shook and the stars with their planets fell with all the ten directions ablaze.
-(6) Scorched therefrom gave the demigods their residences up and went they to Lord Brahmâ's place to submit to their leader: 'O Master of the Universe from the penance of the daitya king are we all afflicted and no longer capable of keeping our positions in heaven.
-(7) Please, if you think it's right, we would like to see the end of this, o Great One, before all obedient to the worship of you o Chief of All are lost.
-(8) Take notice of this intention of him executing the so very difficult austerity; what wouldn't be known to you - but nevertheless we would like to submit this: (9-10) 'Lord Brahmâ, who by austerity absorbed in yoga created the moving and unmoving [see 3.8], has his throne in all the worlds high and low and thus will I by dint of an even more severe penance absorbed in yoga, from the eternality of time and the soul, achieve just as much for myself.
-(11) I shall by my strength turn this world upside down reinstating what is now called inappropriate; what is the use of all those other practices of the followers of Vishnu, in the end they'll all be vanquished.'
-(12) This way so we learned was his determination from within his excessive penance; please take for your own sake as soon as possible the necessary steps, o master of the three worlds.
-(13) It is your position to be the supreme master in the universe for the better and exalted of the twice born and the cows, the salvation and opulence, the welfare and the victory.
+(1) S'rî Nârada said: 'Hiranyakas'ipu, oh King, wished to become unconquerable, free from old age and immortal, the one and only king with no rivals or opponents.
+(2) In a valley near Mandara Hill he performed a most difficult austerity in which he, staring into the sky, raised his arms upwards and stood on the ground with the big toes of his feet.
+(3) Emanating from the hair on his head there was a light as bright as a supernova that by its beams made all the gods doing penance turn back to their home bases.
+(4) The fire that, generated by his severe penance, together with smoke spread sidewards, upwards and downwards, heated all the worlds.
+(5) The rivers and oceans were in turmoil, the islands, the mountains and the earth shook and the stars with their planets fell, while the ten directions were ablaze.
+(6) Scorched by it the demigods gave up their residences and went to Lord Brahmâ's place to tell their leader: 'Oh Master of the Universe, we are all afflicted by the penance of the daitya king and no longer capable of keeping our position in heaven.
+(7) Please, can you do something about it and put an end to this, oh Lord of the entire world, before everyone, who offers you worship, oh chief of all, is lost.
+(8) Just consider what he [Hiranyakas'ipu] has in mind, performing that most difficult penance.
+You of course know everything about it - but we nevertheless would like to submit it to you.
+(9-10) [This is what he considers:] 'Lord Brahmâ, who, by his austerity absorbed in yoga, created the moving and unmoving living beings [see 3.8], has his throne in all the worlds high and low.
+I, by dint of an even more severe penance [than his] being absorbed in yoga, will, from the eternality of time and the soul, achieve the same for myself.
+(11) By my strength I will turn this world upside down and handle everything that is not right different from before.
+What is the use of all other practices?
+At the end of a day of creation, time will vanquish all the worlds of Vishnu anyway!'
+(12) We discovered that he in his severe penance is of this resolve.
+Can you please, according to your own judgement, take the necessary measures, oh master of the three worlds?
+(13) It belongs to your position as the supreme master of the universe, to improve the welfare, happiness, opulence and victory of the twice-born souls and the cows.'

-(14) Thus informed by the godly went the most powerful one born from the lotus, o King, in the company of Bhrigu, Daksha and others to the place of penance of the daitya lord.
-(15-16) Covered by an anthill, grass and bamboo, with his fat, skin, flesh and blood eaten away by the ants, could he not be spotted, but he who rides the swan smiled with wonder when he saw how by his penance the heating of all the worlds was being covered like the sun is by clouds.
-(17) S'rî Brahmâ said: 'Please come forward, come forward, o son of Kas'yapa, all good fortune to you so perfect in your penance, I, the granter of boons have come, let what you desire from me be my blessing.
-(18) I've personally seen how great your power of endurance is and how wonderful it is that someone whose body is eaten away by worms and ants has managed to keep his life-air within his bones.
-(19) There was nothing like it performed by the sages before you, nor will anyone else do so hereafter; who indeed without taking water can sustain his life-air for a hundred celestial years [36.000 years]?
-(20) O son of Diti, by your resolve to perform a penance that is even for the greatest of saints very hard, have I been conquered by you.
-(21) For this I shall give you all benedictions, o best of the Asuras, the audience of someone destined to die like you with an immortal like me will not be fruitless.'
+(14) Thus being informed by the godly souls, the most powerful person, he who was born on the lotus, oh King, accompanied by Bhrigu, Daksha and others, went to the place of penance of the daitya lord.
+(15-16) Being covered by an anthill, grass and bamboo and with his fat, skin, flesh and blood eaten away by the ants, he could not be spotted any longer.
+But he who rides the swan smiled with wonder when he saw how he, like a sun covered by clouds, heated all the worlds by his penance.
+(17) S'rî Brahmâ said: 'Please appear, show yourself, oh son of Kas'yapa!
+All good fortune to you who are so perfectly of penance.
+I, the granter of boons have arrived.
+Let your wish be my blessing for you.
+(18) I have personally witnessed your great power of endurance and how wonderful it is that someone, whose body is eaten away by worms and ants, can manage to keep his life air confined to his bones.
+(19) No sage before you ever did this, nor will any other do so hereafter.
+Who can sustain his life-air for a hundred celestial years [36.000 years] without taking a drop of water?
+(20) Oh son of Diti, by your resolve to be of this penance, that even for the greatest saints is very hard to perform, you have won me.
+(21) I will grant therefore all your wishes, oh best of the Asuras.
+When someone who is destined to die meets an immortal person like me, that will certainly not be fruitless.'

-(35) If you are willing to give me the boon of my desire, o granter of all benedictions, then, o my Lord, let it be so that from none of the beings created by you I will meet death.
-(36) Not at home nor outside, not during the day nor at night, nor from any other god even or by any known weapon, nor on the ground nor in the sky may I die, nor from any human or animal.
-(37-38) Lifeless things nor living entities, demigod nor demon and the great serpents either may kill me; I must have no rivals, have the supremacy in battle and the rule over all embodied including the deities of all planets; mine must be the glory equal to yours and never may the powers acquired by yogic penance be defeated.'
+(35) If you are willing to grant the boon that I desire, oh my Lord, oh best of all benefactors, then make it so that I will not die because of any of the living beings created by you.
+(36) Neither at home nor outside, neither during the day nor at night, neither from any known weapon nor by any other thing, neither on the ground or in the sky, nor by any human being or animal I may die.
+(37-38) Neither lifeless things nor living entities, neither demigod or demon nor the great serpents may kill me.
+I must have no rivals, have the supremacy in battle and the rule over all embodied souls including the deities of all planets.
+My glory must equal yours and never may the powers I acquired by yogic penance be defeated.'

 next